BUSINESS+IMPACT SUMMER FUND PROGRAM

 If you are a student completing a social impact internship in the nonprofit, public, or private sectors, then you are eligible to apply for funding as long as the organization has a clearly defined social mission.
 This opportunity enables you to receive a stipend for summer internships in addition to project management, research, and industry coaching from B+I.

-- The application for summer internship support will go live in early January.
+- The application for summer internship support for 2022 is now live.
 Students will need to complete the application and attach their resume and offer letter.

-- There are two deadlines; funds will be available for each round, but students are encouraged to apply early!
+- There are two deadlines (March 1 and April 15); funds will be available for each round, but students are encouraged to apply early!

-- Applications must be submitted by either mid-Feb or mid-April .
+- Applications must be submitted by either March 1 or April 15 .
 Notification to applicants will be emailed approximately 1-2 weeks after each deadline.

 —Dimitri Alejo Giraldo, MBA ’22